I Was Wrong – We Should Be Feasting On Fat, Says The Fast Diet Author Dr. Michael Mosley, Daily Mail, 17 July 2014

 2. The Mediterranean diet did not reduce risk for heart attack.
 It did not reduce deaths from cardiovascular causes, or deaths from any cause.
 You can see that in Table 3.
 It’s right there.
 Why does Mosley say the opposite?
 (There was a reduction in strokes which was thought to be a result of more vegetables, fruits, and beans in the Mediterranean diet groups.)

 3. 179 people assigned to eat the Mediterranean diet, and who increased their fat intake, experienced a “major cardiovascular event” in the ~4.8 years of the study.
-These were apparently healthy people “with no cardiovascular disease at enrollment.”
+They had “no cardiovascular disease at enrollment.”
 They ate more fat and had heart attacks, in under 5 years!
 Dr. Esselstyn took people with advanced coronary artery disease, put them on a low-fat plant-based diet, and 12 years later those who were compliant had no more cardiac events!